Thu-G-Hoang/Python-Challenge/README.md

 # Python-Challenge

-### I designed this Challenge for my wife: Learn Python in Depth in 12 weeks!!
+### I designed this Challenge for my wife and my young sister: Learn Python in Depth in 12 weeks!!

 ### Prerequisites
 * A passion to learn Computer Science.